ClickHouse/clickhouse-docs/docs/en/cloud/reference/cloud-compatibility.md

   - PostgreSQL
   - S3

-Please note: in ClickHouse Cloud, you do not need to add the "Replicated" term to your ENGINE at all.
+Please note: in ClickHouse Cloud, you do not need to add the "Replicated" term to your specified database or table engine.
 All *MergeTree tables are replicated in ClickHouse Cloud automatically.
-So the "converted" engine names above are recommended for us, for simplification.

 ### Interfaces
 ClickHouse Cloud supports HTTPS and Native interfaces.
 Support for more interfaces such as MySQL and Postgres is coming soon.